ThomasVitale/langchain4j-spring-boot/README.md

 * Autoconfiguration and unified configuration properties for models and vector stores
 * HTTP infrastructure with RestClient, WebClient, and Jackson for all integrations
 * Built-in observability with Micrometer, including LLM-specific metrics and traces
-* Dev services with Docker Compose and Testcontainers for models and vector stores.
+* Dev services with Docker Compose and Testcontainers for models and vector stores
+* Service bindings for automatic connection configuration when running on Kubernetes.

 ## 🚀&nbsp; Quick Start